Adaptavist/puppet-replication/README.md

 By default make sure /etc/stunnel/stunnel.pem exists and user stunnel4 exists...

-It is possible to creaet a cron on the Filesystem master that will touch a file in each replicated folder, the point of this is to provide a file thats mtime is updated in a controlled way, this allows a monitoring system to check this file and depending on the mtime determine if replication is working as expected or not.
+It is possible to create a cron on the Filesystem master that will touch a file in each replicated folder, the point of this is to provide a file thats mtime is updated in a controlled way, this allows a monitoring system to check this file and depending on the mtime determine if replication is working as expected or not.
 An example of this is to use the Nagios check_file_age plugin.

 The following variables control the "monitor cron"